 Most people accumulate their wealth for retirement in the form of IRAs, 401(k)s and pensions.
 Recently, there’s been a growing concern that these accounts alone won’t be enough to cover all retirement expenses due to rising healthcare costs.

-A HealthView Services report‡ found that a healthy 65-year-old couple that retires in 2020 will have to dig deeper to cover medical expenses.
-Healthy couples can expect to pay around $387,644 in total healthcare costs by the end of retirement.
-Adjusted for inflation, that’s $572,960 over their lifetime.
-In 2018, this number was estimated to be $300,000, which illustrates the pace at which costs are rising—and are expected to continue rising in coming years.
+HealthView Services report‡ found that an average 65-year-old couple who retires in 2023 will have to dig deeper to cover medical expenses.
+Healthy couples can expect to pay around $315,000 in total healthcare costs through their retirement, which doesn’t include other costs like housing, food and bills.
+In 2022, this number was estimated to be $300,000, which illustrates the pace at which costs are rising—and are expected to continue rising in coming years.

 How to maximize HSA features and benefits